At the opposite of fast fashion madness, a new wave of slow fashion brands is pushing the industry towards a more sustainable direction.

 Belgian fashion designer, Dries Van Noten has been a leading fashion figure for many years now.

 In 2005, The New York Times named the designer as “one of fashion’s most cerebral designers”.

-According to the designer, “I draw inspiration from nature and give back to nature”.
+According to him, “I draw inspiration from nature and give back to nature”.

 10. Alice Early

-Another London-based designer, Alice Early, is known for her slow-fashion creations of sustainable nature.
+Another London-based designer, Alice Early, is known for her slow-fashion creations of contemporary and sustainable nature.

-After working in the fashion industry for more than ten years, Alice has launched her own slow fashion brand in 2018.
+After working in the fashion industry for more than ten years, Alice has decided (in 2018) to launch her own slow fashion brand.

-The designer is obsessed with creating environmentally and socially-conscious couture.
+The designer is dedicated to creating couture that is equally environmentally and socially-conscious.